satinder147/DeepWay/README.md

 This project is an aid to the blind.
 Till date there has been no technological advancement in the way the blind navigate.
 So I have used deep learning particularly convolutional neural networks so that they can navigate through the streets.
 Watch the <a href="https://www.youtube.com/channel/UCVu2Ie45Bh89lpdg7ezdMyg?view_as=subscriber"> video </a>
 # My Approach
 ## Collecting Training Data
 My project is an implementation of CNN's, and we all know that they require a large amount of training data.
 So the first obstruction in my way was a correclty labeled dataset of images.
-So I went around my college and recorded a lot of videos(of all types of roads and also offroads).Then I wrote a basic python script to collect save images from the video(I saved 1 image out of every 5, because the consecutive frame are almost identical).
+So I went around my college and recorded a lot of videos(of all types of roads and also offroads).Then I wrote a basic python script to  save images from the video(I saved 1 image out of every 5 frames, because the consecutive frame are almost identical).
 I collected almost 10000 such images almost 3300 for each class(i.e. left right and center).
 <br>Left image:</br>
 ![274](https://user-images.githubusercontent.com/24778913/41227028-10cf6888-6d91-11e8-805a-bef4814ed1c1.jpg)
 <br>Right Image:</br>